“The Last Supper” by Leonardo da Vinci

 - Starting at the left, Bartholomew, James and Andrew form a group of three, all are surprised.

-- Matthew, Jude Thaddeus, and Simon are the final group of three on the right.
+- Matthew, Jude Thaddeus, and Simon are the last group of three on the right.
 Jude Thaddeus and Matthew are turned toward Simon, to find out if he has any answers.

 A contemporary copy of The Last Supper, ca. 1520, by Giovanni Pietro Rizzoli who is thought to have worked closely with Leonardo when he was in Milan.